This month of beautiful breathing, I thought a lot about being a highly sensitive person. Let me tell you a story about it.

-Being a highly sensitive person (HSP) can be great—it often is correlated with gifts like creativity, empathy, and the ability to get along well with others.
+Being a highly sensitive person (HSP) can be great.
+It often is correlated with gifts like creativity, empathy, and the ability to get along well with others.
 (About 20% of the population are HSPs.
 You can read about that here.)

 Being a HSP can also be really challenging.
-HSPs are often prone to anxiety, and because they are so empathetic, they often pick up on everyone else’s emotions and even their physical pains sometimes.
+HSPs are often prone to anxiety.
+And because they are so empathetic, they often pick up on everyone else’s emotions and even their physical pains sometimes.

+All of this is true for me.
 I tend to absorb everything that is happening around me, and this is really difficult when there is a lot of stress or negative emotions or conflict or chaos.
 And if you add a lot of noise, bright light, and heat, well that wipes me out.

 Highly Sensitive People and Nature Therapy

 And this brings me to the point of this post: breathing and nature.

 Several months ago, I realized that my nervous system was on overdrive and constantly overtaxed and overstimulated.
 This was primarily a result of some positive but major life changes I went through recently.